rlegendi/specs2-runner/README.md

 **Warning!
 Here be dragons!**

 The project is built upon several work-in-progress APIs.
 Until they are fixed and integrated it requires quite a work to put things together if you would like to try it out.
-Scala guys are quite brave in this kind of situations, so I try to summarize the things to be done.
+Scala guys are quite brave in this kind of situations, so I try to summarize the things that has to be done in order to make things work :-) You can start experimenting if you are brave enough, but I think it requires about ~2 full days to hack things together.
+So be careful.

 ### Setting up a Developer version of the Scala IDE ###

-The Typesafe documentations are quite clear about how to set up a developer environment.
+The Typesafe documentations are quite clear about how to set up a Scala IDE developer environment.

 Find all the dev docs here: